GM and UAW union making progress in talks for new labor deal: sources

-DETROIT (Reuters) - General Motors Co (GM.N) and the union that represents its 48,000 striking hourly workers in the United States have made progress in talks toward a new labor deal but are grappling with issues over the pay and job security of newer and temporary workers, two people familiar with the talks said on Wednesday.
+DETROIT (Reuters) - General Motors Co and the union that represents its 48,000 striking hourly workers in the United States have made progress in talks toward a new labor deal but are grappling with issues over the pay and job security of newer and temporary workers, two people familiar with the talks said on Wednesday.

+United Auto Workers (UAW) Vice President Terry Dittes told union members in a statement issued late in the day that “all unsettled proposals are now at the Main Table and have been presented to General Motors.

+“We are awaiting their response,” Dittes said, adding: “This back and forth will continue until negotiations are complete.”

+There are still significant issues that need to be addressed, a person briefed on the matter said.
+More meetings were set for the evening, but the source said no deal was expected Wednesday.

-United Auto Workers (UAW) members went on strike at GM on Sept.
+UAW members went on strike at GM on Sept.
 16 seeking higher pay, greater job security, a bigger share of the leading U.S. automaker’s profit and protection of their healthcare benefits.

-Talks ran late into the evening on Tuesday and began again early Wednesday morning, representatives for both sides said.

 The strike has cost GM about $100 million a day, analysts said.